SouthbankSoftware/proofable/docs/api.md

 ### TrieKeyValuesRequest
 TrieKeyValuesRequest represents a trie key-values request.
-The returned KeyValues are ordered by the keys alphabetically
+The returned KeyValues are ordered by the keys lexicographically

 | Field | Type | Label | Description |